rostre/GithubRepositories/README.md

+## Android Networking With Kotlin

-## GitHubRepoList is a simple app that connects to the GitHub API to retrieve and display a list of repositories
+Get started with Android networking by creating a simple app that connects to the GitHub API to retrieve and display a list of repositories.

 - Check network connection status
 - Perform network operations